-The Dog Writers Association of America (DWAA) is pleased to announce the four winners of the DWAA Writing Competition’s Junior Writer Award.
-The winners are as follows:
+The Dog Writers Association of America (DWAA) will recognize the four winners of the DWAA Writing Competition’s Junior Writer Award at tonight’s DWAA Banquet.
+The recipients were announced in December 2018 as follows:

 Atlas by Nikolas Anthony Klimenko, 9 (Category: 7-9)